harleenmehta/Selected-Labs/README.md

 A program that can predict the optimal move to play in a game of Gomoku in Python.

 # Autocomplete:
-A program that uses the binary search algorithm to autocomplete words that have similar lexicographic order in C.
+A program that uses a binary search algorithm to autocomplete words that have similar lexicographic order in C.

 # Seam Carving:
 A seam carving algorithm using dynamic programming to resize images in C.